gautamnitin/sqssampleproject/README.md

-# SQS Employee Ingestion — Spring Boot + LocalStack + Swagger
+# SQS Employee Ingestion — Spring Boot + LocalStack + PostgreSQL

-This project demonstrates a high‑throughput SQS consumer using Spring Boot 3, Spring Cloud AWS SQS (3.x), and an H2 in‑memory database.
+This project demonstrates a high‑throughput SQS consumer using Spring Boot 3, Spring Cloud AWS SQS (3.x), and PostgreSQL as the application database.
 It also includes a simple REST API to publish Employee messages to SQS and OpenAPI/Swagger UI for manual testing.

 Contents
 - Prerequisites
 - How to run unit tests
-- Start LocalStack (Docker) with SQS
+- Start Docker services (PostgreSQL + LocalStack SQS)
-- Configure the app to use LocalStack
+- Configure the app to use LocalStack (SQS)
 - Run the application
 - Test via Swagger UI
-- Verify data in H2
+- Verify data in PostgreSQL
 - Test via cURL (optional)
 - Troubleshooting